srinivaskalyansankuratri-lang/waqaskarimccie-NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 Kali IP: 10.0.0.2
 DNS: 8.8.8.8

-The Kali network adapter was connected to the correct NatNetwork.
+The Kali Linux network adapter was connected to the correct NatNetwork.

+After correcting the configuration, network connectivity was restored.

 What I Learned

-During this lab, I learned:
+During this Week 1 lab, I learned:

-How virtualization works using VirtualBox
+How virtualization works using Oracle VirtualBox
-How to import and configure a Kali Linux virtual machine Difference between NAT and NAT Network
+How to import and configure a Kali Linux virtual machine The difference between NAT and NAT Network
 How to create a private virtual network
 Basic IPv4 configuration
 Static IP address configuration